 Agent Smith buys 40 life insurance leads from Lead Company B for $10 per lead and writes two policies.

 In each example above Agent Smith invested $400 in insurance leads.
-While the $10 leads might have seemed like the better option up front, after testing the lead sources, Agent Smith realized the leads with a higher price point from Lead Company A were more profitable and required less overall time to work.
+While the $10 leads might have seemed like the better choice up front, after testing the lead sources, Agent Smith realized the leads with a higher price point from Lead Company A were more profitable and required less overall time to work.

 Do these companies provide fresh leads?